 Cases of property damage are common among contractors, including carpenters.
 The damages can be extensive and costly.
 The property owner may decide to sue, resulting in legal costs.
 General liability insurance may cover these typical fees.

 Worksite accidents happen.
 These accidents can result in life-changing bodily injuries, and victims often sue for compensation.
-The resulting legal and medical costs can amount to millions of dollars.
+The resulting legal and medical expenses can amount to millions of dollars.

 General liability insurance may cover the bulk of these costs.
 However, you will need workers’ compensation insurance to cover bodily injury to employees.

-If you or one of your subcontractors or employees speaks poorly about a client or another vendor, it can result in expensive lawsuits.
-General liability insurance helps cover the legal and settlement costs.
+If you or one of your subcontractors or employees speaks poorly (like making false statements) about a client or another vendor, it can result in expensive lawsuits.
+General liability insurance helps cover the legal expenses and settlement costs.

 Carpenters can also opt to add other items to their general liability insurance policies.
 Common add-ons include things like cyber protection, data breach coverage, and equipment coverage (ideal for helping cover the cost of repairing or replacing equipment).